marcomarino123/magnopy/docs/source/user-guide/methods/spinham.rst

   runs over all the neighbors of atom :math:`(m,i)` up to a given cutoff distance.

-* The exchange tensor :math:`\boldsymbol{J_{ij}}(\boldsymbol{d_{ij}})` is a :math:`3\times3` matrix that is into isotropic exchange, symmetric anisotropic and anti-simmetric anisotropic parts as follows
+* The exchange tensor :math:`\boldsymbol{J_{ij}}(\boldsymbol{d_{ij}})` is a :math:`3\times3` matrix that is into isotropic exchange, symmetric anisotropic and anti-simmetric anisotropic parts as follows:

   .. math::
     \boldsymbol{J}_{ij} = J_{ij}^{iso}\,\boldsymbol{I}+\boldsymbol{J_{ij}^{S}}+\boldsymbol{J_{ij}^{A}}

   where :math:`\boldsymbol{I}` is a :math:`3\times 3` identity matrix.

   * The isotropic exchange:

   .. math::
     J_{ij}^{iso} = \dfrac{\mathrm{Tr}(\boldsymbol{J_{ij}})}{3}

   * The symmetric anisotropy: